whatmakeart/whatmakeart.github.io/content/posts/fusion-360-tongue-and-groove-joint.md

   - 3D Modeling
   - CNC
 title: Tongue and Groove joints in Fusion 360 Tutorial
-draft: false
-spellcheck: off
 ---

 {{< youtube id="BA_oj65hh74" title="Tongue and Groove joints in Fusion 360 Tutorial" >}}

 ## How to Make a Tongue and Groove Joint in Fusion 360

-In this Fusion 360 tutorial, I will show you how to make a tongue and groove joint.
+In this [Fusion 360](../3d-modeling/fusion-360/fusion-360.md) tutorial, I will show you how to make a tongue and groove joint.
 This is a very convenient joint and a strong joint for making corners on boxes and aligning your parts.

 ### What You Will Need